The All Natural Vegan

 Looking for other amazing recipes to make with your maple crystals?
 Try these:

-• vegan vanilla ice cream featured image
+• vegan pumpkin bread featured image

 If you try this Vegan Maple Candied Pecan Cookie recipe, I'd really love to hear your thoughts in the comments below.
 I'd also really appreciate a recipe card rating!
 Thank you for supporting The All Natural Vegan!